Fallout Tactics: Brotherhood of Steel: Retrospective commentary

-Fallout Tactics: Brotherhood of Steel is often ranked by journalists as one of the weaker games in the Fallout series.
-(Note: Attributed to multiple references:) Compared to the mainline entries, journalists have noted Fallout Tactics: Brotherhood of Steels emphasis on linear design and tactical gameplay alienated casual fans of the series.
+Fallout Tactics is often ranked by journalists as one of the weaker games in the Fallout series.
+(Note: Attributed to multiple references:) Compared to the mainline entries, journalists have noted Fallout Tacticss emphasis on linear design and tactical gameplay alienated casual fans of the series.
 Jordan Forward of PCGamesN went as far as to describe it as "the black sheep of the series".
-Forward argues however that despite its reputation within the fandom, Fallout Tactics: Brotherhood of Steel deserves a sequel.
+Forward argues however that despite its reputation within the fandom, Fallout Tactics deserves a sequel.
 Turn-based games experienced a resurgence in popularity during the 2010s, as indicated by the success of games like Divinity: Original Sin II, Mario + Rabbids Kingdom Battle, and XCOM: Enemy Unknown.
 As a result, Forward believes a sequel would be commercially viable, so long as the developers place a greater emphasis on the role-playing elements, such as decisions the player can make that would affect the rest of the story.

-The tepid reception toward Fallout Tactics: Brotherhood of Steel and its successor Fallout: Brotherhood of Steel, as well as the cancellation of the Van Buren project, led to the stagnation of the Fallout series in the mid 2000s.
+The tepid reception toward Fallout Tactics and its successor Fallout: Brotherhood of Steel, as well as the cancellation of the Van Buren project, led to the stagnation of the Fallout series in the mid 2000s.
 In October 2004 Bethesda Softworks purchased the rights to develop Fallout 3 from Interplay for $1,175,000 minimum guaranteed advance against royalties.
 Fallout 3 was released in 2008, and revitalized interest in the series.
 It was well received by critics, and sold more than 5 million copies in its first year.
 In a pre-release interview, executive producer Todd Howard noted that Bethesda sought to avoid making any connections to the spin-off games.
 "For our purposes, neither Fallout Tactics nor Fallout: Brotherhood of Steel happened." said Howard.

 Canceled sequel

 A sequel, titled Fallout Tactics: Brotherhood of Steel 2 was briefly in preproduction until its cancellation in 2001.
 It would have been set in the Deep South, and the plot revolved around a device known as the Garden of Eden Creation Kit, which contains amenities to reestablish civilization after the nuclear war.
 Some enemies would have been intelligent plants and mutated crocodiles.
 Micro Forté was again contracted to work on the sequel, and according to developer Ed Orman, the game would have featured 3D graphics and an isometric perspective.
 Micro Forté wanted to further emphasize the combat gameplay, simplify the in-game economy, and expand on the multiplayer mode.
-Fallout Tactics: Brotherhood of Steel did not sell as well as Interplay had hoped, and only a few months after its release, the sequel was canceled.
+Fallout Tactics did not sell as well as Interplay had hoped, and only a few months after its release, the sequel was canceled.
 Micro Forté was then subjected to layoffs.